 How Parkway CD Rates Compare to Other Banks'

-While Parkway offers some competitive rates, other banks like Capital One also offer similar, high-performing CD rates.
-Though its U.S. segment only offers online-only banking, Barclays also provides similarly competitive rates.
+While Parkway offers some competitive rates, other banks like Capital One also offer similar, CD rates.
+Though its U.S. segment only offers online-only banking, Barclays also provides similar rates.

 Barclays CD terms range from three months to 60 months and come without a minimum deposit.
 Though Barclays’ and Parkway’s six-month term rates diverge, its five-year rates are fairly similar.
 Therefore, if you don’t mind online-only services, but want slightly higher rates without a minimum deposit, you should consider Barclays.